Stefan Drašković: Dacia Chișinău

-On 15 June 2017, Drašković signed one-and-a-half year deal with Moldovan side Dacia Chișinău.
+On 15 June 2017, Drašković signed a one-and-a-half-year deal with Moldovan side Dacia Chișinău.
 He made his debut for new club in first leg of the 2017–18 UEFA Europa League first qualification round against Shkëndija on 29 June 2017.
 Drašković made his Moldovan National Division debut in 1–0 away win over Sfântul Gheorghe on 9 July 2017.
 He injured during the 3rd fixture match against Milsami, being substituted out in second half, after which he missed a period due to fragmentation fracture of the facial bone.
-He ruturned to the squad for a match against the same rival on 30 September 2017.
+He returned to the squad for a match against the same rival on 30 September 2017.

 Return to Borac Čačak

 At the beginning of 2018, Drašković moved back to Borac Čačak, but failed to be licensed for the 2017–18 Serbian SuperLiga campaign until 1 March same year.

 Rudar Pljevlja

 Drašković joined FK Rudar Pljevlja in the summer 2018.
 His contract was terminated in February 2019.